 What about the car or home insurance, is it paid?
 Do you know who the agents are, etc?
 If something happened where your family member is in a hospital with no way to communicate, could you make the payments that are scheduled and do so on time?
 If the family member died, do you know how to keep the home front going until insurance kicks in?

 This brings me to another item, TERM Life Insurance.
 Maybe some of you have it or maybe you don’t believe in life insurance.
 I see donations being made to help others, that is so nice, I understand helping others.
-BUT, we must be self-reliant and purchase life insurance if you have a family, especially if you have kids at home.
-Term insurance is purchased for a particular term, like 10 or 2o years and the premium is based on your age, current health and lifestyle, along with some family health history issues.
+But, we must be self-reliant and purchase life insurance if we have a family, especially if we have kids at home.
+Term insurance is purchased for a particular term, like 10 or 2o years and the premium is based on your age, current health, and lifestyle, along with some family health history issues.
 When the term period is up and you go to buy another policy more than likely it will cost more since you’re older and more likely to have health issues.

 Here’s the deal, it’s cheap if you are young and healthy.
-Once you get a disease or have a something like a heart attack you may be uninsurable.
+Once you get a disease or have something like a heart attack you may be uninsurable.
 Please buy life insurance to at least help the family that’s left behind because of an accident, or serious illness.
-Typically where you work offers a group plan with a bargain price on life insurance.
+Typically where you work they offer a group plan with a bargain price on life insurance.

 When Mark and I had children at home, we bought enough life insurance to cover our home mortgage and income for at least three years.
 This amount would cover Mark’s income and life insurance on me.
 Should I die first it would cover daycare for our daughters.
 It was cheap.
 Now universal life or whole life insurance is another story.
 They are like putting money into a savings account on a regular monthly basis.
 The premiums stay the same over time based on the amount of coverage you purchased initially.
 The good thing is you can build up what is known as “cash value” which can be borrowed against in case of emergency.
 The cost of this insurance is higher because of the cash value factor and because the risk of death goes up with age but the premiums don’t.